 These handheld devices allow you to bookmark, underline, highlight, and take notes, then save those markings by linked chapter number for later reference and/or download.
 In addition, you may tap a word for its definition or a phrase for its allusion.
 Some people love e-readers.
 Some people are uncomfortable using them.Their eyes tire or they prefer the feel of a print book.

 - Audio books such as those available at Audible.com.
 The books are read by professional readers.
 Frank Muller gives an excellent reading of the unabridged Moby Dick.
 It is a little over twenty-one hours.
 A Frank Muller CD set is also available.

 Yes, we are aware that some purists do not consider listening to an audio recording as "reading."
 We point out that with the traditional form of "reading" we are listening to our own voice.
 So, what is the objection to audio recordings?
 As with e-books, some people love audio books.
 Some people are uncomfortable using them.
 They nod off, or they multitask and miss chapters at a time.

 Different strokes for different folks.

-View the two videos--first, one produced for the Discovery Channel and second, the History Channel.
-Together, they give you excellent historical information that helps in visualizing as you read the novel.
+This video, originally produced for the Discovery Channel, is now on YouTube.
+It gives you historical information that helps in visualizing as you read the novel.

 For a first reading, read straight through for the overall intention of the author.
 Pause on those chapters that you find especially thought provoking or powerfully written.
 Some chapters are so highly detailed that you will want to read quickly, even skim; for others, read more slowly.